- About Us

 On Mondays, Wednesdays, and Fridays, the end of the official work day is 3:30.
 Most teachers stay later to touch base with their co-teacher about grouping kids and finalizing lessons for the next day.
 They also follow up with families and write the next day’s morning message and objectives.
 At least once a month, a Sunshine event brightens the afternoon.

 On Tuesdays and Thursdays, the work day goes until 5:00.
 Thursdays is always common planning time when grade teams meet together to discuss the plans for the next week.
 On most teams, one teacher plans the units and lessons for each subject based on the Harlem Link curriculum framework, and gets feedback from the rest of the team before submitting plans to the Leadership Team.

-Tuesdays afternoons are a cycle of professional development opportunities.
+Tuesdays afternoons are a cycle of professional learning opportunities.
 Seminar sessions are led by teachers who share specific strengths in their craft.
 About once every two months there is a full staff meeting to check in on our progress against our top goal for 2014-15: Throughout every day, every student's experience will be one that is both rigorous and caring through our team's consistency and developmentally appropriate practice.
 To support this hard work, our staff's culture will be positive, supportive and trusting.

 The bulk of lesson planning gets done outside of the work day and teachers make time for this during evenings or on the weekend.
 Closing the achievement gap and creating articulate scholars and active citizens is demanding work which requires the highly skilled, highly dedicated professionals who teach our Linksters every day!